ryse-rs/.github/.github/ISSUE_TEMPLATE/basic.md

 > Please fill this form with care.
 Ready to process requests are prioritized.
 > If you have any questions or need guidance, feel free to add related labels and ping a maintainer.

-### To the attention of the request author

-- [ ] Ready to be processed by a maintainer?
-      Set its status to `PROCESS` and wait for the status to be updated to `BACKLOG`.
-- [ ] I'd like to implement this myself.

-### To the attention of the assignee

 #### 1 - On Github

 - [ ] Self-assign the issue